Impact of the COVID-19 pandemic on association football: Europe

 In Europe, various knockout matches in the Champions League and Europa League were played behind closed doors in February and March 2020.
 On 12 March 2020, UEFA announced that the elite qualification round of the men and women's under-17 and under-19 youth international tournaments had been postponed.
 The following day, UEFA postponed all fixtures for the following week in the Champions League, Europa League and Youth League.
 On 17 June UEFA announced that the Champions League would resume in Portugal, and the Europa League in Germany, in August, but all rounds would be single-match affairs, with the exception of the Europa League round of 16 where the first game had already been played.

 Many of the domestic European leagues were impacted in February and March 2020.
 After various fixtures were rescheduled or played behind closed doors, Serie A was postponed on 9 March 2020.
-On 12 March, La Liga and the Segunda División were suspended for at least two weeks after a Real Madrid basketball player tested positive for the virus, which resulted in Real Madrid's footballers being put in quarantine.
-The Eredivisie was also suspended (it was officially declared abandoned on 24 April with no champion awarded), while Ligue 1 and the Bundesliga followed suit shortly afterwards (Ligue 1 would eventually end on 27 April after the French Prime Minister ordered all sporting events to be cancelled until 1 September, with Paris Saint-Germain being declared champions).
+On 12 March, La Liga and the Segunda División were suspended for at least two weeks after a Real Madrid basketball player tested positive for the virus, which resulted in Real Madrid's footballers being put in quarantine as the two teams share the same training facilities in Valdebebas.
+The Eredivisie was also suspended (it was officially declared abandoned on 24 April with no champion awarded), while Ligue 1 and the Bundesliga followed suit shortly afterwards.
+Ligue 1 would eventually end on 27 April after the French Prime Minister ordered all sporting events to be cancelled until 1 September, with Paris Saint-Germain being declared champions and on 23 June Amiens and Toulouse were relegated to the 2020–21 Ligue 2.
 The Bundesliga eventually returned on 16 May following the suspension of play.

 On 10 March, the Premier League match between Manchester City and Arsenal, due to be played the next day, was postponed after a number of Arsenal players made close contact with Olympiacos owner Evangelos Marinakis, who had tested positive for coronavirus, when the two teams had met in the Europa League 13 days earlier.
 Arsenal manager Mikel Arteta tested positive for the disease, prompting the team's Premier League match against Brighton & Hove Albion for that weekend to also be postponed.
 As of 13 March, there has been at least one recorded case of the disease affecting a player in the aforementioned leagues; Serie A footballers Daniele Rugani and Manolo Gabbiadini, 2.
 Bundesliga footballer Timo Hübers, and Premier League footballer Callum Hudson-Odoi.
 Rugani tested positive while being asymptomatic.
 On 13 March, English elite football was suspended until early April, including the Premier League, English Football League, FA Women's Super League and FA Women's Championship.